 Except in certain root rot patches where down woody debris is abundant, live trees would be felled or girdled to provide future habitat.
 In the LSR units, five trees per acre would be girdled and two per acre would be felled.
-Elsewhere two trees per acre would be treated by with either method.
+Elsewhere two trees per acre would be treated with either method.
 Trees would be treated farther than one tree height from system roads to minimize safety issues and potential losses from firewood gathering.
 If funding is limited, the LSR units would be the priority.
 This implements Forest Plan standards and guidelines as amended.

-- 4. Riparian and Aquatic Specific Riparian practices are described in sections 1.3.1 to 1.3.4.
-In this section the 'dry season' is generally June 1 to October 31 dependent upon soil moisture conditions, and the 'wet season' is the rest of the year.
-The following design criteria are from the NOAA Fisheries Letter of Concurrence. - A1.
-The projects would be designed be consistent with riparian reserve standards and guidelines found in the Northwest Forest Plan, and the appropriate Best Management Practices for the protection of water quality. - A2.
-Timber harvest within riparian reserves must retain all legacy trees where safety permits (Legacy trees include snags and live trees left from previous harvest that are typically larger than the remaining trees in the stand).
+4. Riparian and Aquatic - Specific Riparian practices are described in sections 1.3.1 to 1.3.4.
+In this section the "dry season" is generally June 1 to October 31 dependent upon soil moisture conditions, and the "wet season" is the rest of the year.
+The following design criteria were developed in consultation with the National Marine Fisheries Service.

+A1.
+The projects would be designed to be consistent with riparian reserve standards and guidelines found in the Northwest Forest Plan, and the appropriate Best Management Practices for the protection of water quality.

+A2.
+Timber harvest within riparian reserves would retain all legacy trees where safety permits (legacy trees include snags and live trees left from previous harvest that are typically larger than the remaining trees in the stand).
 Variable density thinning would be used in riparian reserves.
 Thinning would be primarily a "thin from below" to retain the dominant and/or co-dominant trees with the introduction of skips and gaps.
-Hazard or Danger trees may be cut for safety reasons but must be left on site.
-Gaps are allowed in riparian reserves, only if each resulting opening is one acre or less in size.
+Hazard or Danger trees may be cut for safety reasons but would be left on site.
+Gaps are allowed in riparian reserves, only if each resulting opening is 1/4 acre or less in size.

 A3.
-Streams within the project area must be protected with buffers as shown in the following table.
+Streams within the project area would be protected with buffers as shown in the following table.
+These minimum widths may be expanded based on the criteria described below.

-Within 1,000 feet of LFH 1,000 feet to 1 mile from LFH Greater than 1 mile upstream from LFH Perennial Streams - Minimum 100' wide buffer Perennial Streams - Minimum 50' wide buffer Perennial Streams - Minimum 50' wide buffer Intermittent Streams - Minimum 50' wide buffer Intermittent Streams - Minimum 50' wide buffer Intermittent Streams - Minimum 30' wide buffer
+Within 1,000 feet of LFH 1,000 feet to 1 mile from LFH Greater than 1 mile upstream from LFH Perennial Streams 100 feet Buffer would vary from 60 to 100 feet wide based on site- specific conditions.
+50 feet Intermittent Streams 50 feet 50 feet 30 feet